brycheiniog/arc_air/README.md

 | 8 | 0x4 | 0x7 | 0x10 | 0xc7 | 0x2 | 0x1 |

 * Clearly byte 4 is being used to indicate the Lane the controller is being paired with
-* Presumably this goes into a look up table to determin which channels are mapped to which lane.
+* Presumably this goes into a look up table to determine which channels are mapped to which lane.

+# Channel 79

 * Channel 79 is odd..
 It normally transmits in a cycle as follows:

 | Pkt | Byte 0 |  Byte 1 | Byte 2 | Byte 3 | Byte 4 |  Byte 5 |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |
 | 1 | 0x4 | 0x2 | 0x10 | 0x0 | 0x0 | 0x0 |